 Jerky Pet Treats

 Since 2007, FDA has received reports of illnesses in pets associated with the consumption of jerky pet treats.
-As of September 24, 2013, FDA has received approximately 3000 reports of pet illnesses which may be related to consumption of the jerky treats.
+As of May 1, 2014, FDA has received approximately 4,800 reports of pet illnesses which may be related to consumption of the jerky treats.
 These include about 1,800 reports received since FDA’s last update in May 2014, a decrease from the 1800 complaints received in the previous six-month period.
-The reports involve more than 3600 dogs, 10 cats and include more than 580 deaths.
+The reports involve more than 5,600 dogs, 24 cats, three humans, and include more than 1,000 canine deaths.

 What we are doing

-FDA is working with laboratories across the country to investigate causes.
+FDA is working with laboratories across the country to investigate causes of these illnesses.
 To date, testing for contaminants in jerky pet treats has not revealed a cause for the illnesses.

 We have tested for: